 Not only are you that, but you are saving yourself time and effort.
 When you own fewer things in your house, you know where certain items are located in your house, and you won't spend a lot of time looking for things like your TV remotes.
 A clean and clutter-free home is great for the environment and your bank account because it helps reduce waste and spending.

-8. Don't take on more debt.
+8. Don't Take on More Debt

 Although debt is almost always a bad idea, it's even more dangerous during inflation.
 With everything being pricy, you don't want to pay for your expenses on top of any debt you may have.
 Debt can eat up the majority of your income.
 Whether you have credit card debt or student loans, you want to make sure you are paying them off in a reasonable time.
 When your income is already limited, the last thing you need is to add another monthly payment and interest to your already inflated costs.
-If you clear all your debt, saving money will be a lot easier since you don't have that huge burden on your shoulder anymore.
+If you clear all your debt, saving money will be a lot easier since you won't have that huge burden on your shoulders anymore.

-10. Reduce your energy bill
+10. Reduce your Energy Bill

 Many people's energy bill is probably soaring to the roof.
 Reducing your energy bill is another great tip for saving money.
 Simple changes like turning lights off when you leave a room or limiting your use of the air conditioner and heater can significantly reduce costs.
 Investing in smart home devices is another way to control your energy usage.
 Although these devices have an upfront cost, over time, they can help save money.